-Hazard- Spaces Electrical equipment ous area N° Description Zone 1 7 Spaces other than cofferdams, adjacent to and below the top of a cargo tank (e.g. trunks, pas- sageways and holds) as well as double bottoms and pipe tunnels below cargo tanks. a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); c) simple electrical apparatus and components (e.g. thermocouples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess of limits stated in the relevant standards; d) hull fittings containing the terminals or shell plating penetrations for anodes or electrodes of an impressed current cathodic protection system, or transducers such as those for depth sounding or log systems, provided that such fittings are of gas-tight construction or housed within a gas-tight enclosure and are not located adjacent to a cargo tank bulkhead.
-The design of such fittings or their enclosures and the means by which cables enter, as well as any testing to establish their gas-tightness, are to be to the satisfaction of the Society.
-The associated cables are to be protected as indicated in item f); e) Zone 1 certified safe type lighting fittings divided between at least two independent final sub-circuits.
-All switches and protective devices are to interrupt all poles or phases and are to be located in a non-hazardous area.
-The lighting fittings, switches and protective devices are to be suitably labelled for identification purposes; f) electrical cables passing through the spaces; through-runs of Zone 1 8 Areas on open deck, or semi-enclosed spaces on open deck, within 3m of any cargo tank outlet (tank hatches, sight ports, tank cleaning open- ings, ullage openings, sounding pipes etc.), cargo manifold valves, cargo valves, cargo pipe flanges, cargo pump room and other enclosed hazardous space entrance(s) and ventilation out- lets, and cargo tank ventilation outlets and cargo tank openings for pressure release provided to permit the flow of small volumes of gas or vapour mixtures caused by thermal variation. a) electrical cables passing through the spaces, through this of cables, with the exception of those for intrinsically safe apparatus, will be specially considered by the Society. a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); c) simple electrical apparatus and components (e.g. thermocouples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess of limits stated in the relevant standards; d) certified flameproof Ex(d); e) certified pressurised Ex(p); f) certified encapsulated Ex(m); h) certified sand filled Ex(q); i) electrical cables passing through the spaces.
+Hazard- Spaces Electrical equipment ous area N° Description Electrical equipment Zone 1 7 Spaces other than cofferdams, adjacent to and below the top of a cargo tank (e.g. trunks, passageways and holds) as well as double bottoms and pipe tunnels below cargo tanks. a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); c) simple electrical apparatus and components (e.g. thermocoples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess climits stated in the relevant standards; d) hull fittings containing the terminals or shell plating penetrations for anodes or electrodes of an impressed current cathodic protection system, or transducers such as those for depth sounding or log systems, provided that such fittings are of gas-tight construction or housed within a gas-tight enclosure and are not located adjacent to a cargo tank bulkhead.
+The design of such fittings or their enclosures and the mean by which cables enter, as well as any testing to establish the gas-tightness, are to be to the satisfaction of the Society.
+The associated cables are to be protected as indicated in item for the standard cables are to be protected as indicated in item for the satisfaction of the society.
+The satisfaction of the society is also circuits. least two independent final sub-circuits.
+All switches and protective devices are to interrupt all pole or phases and are to be located in a non-hazardous area.
+The lighting fittings, switches and protective devices are to be suitably labelled for identification purposes; f) electrical cables passing through the spaces; through-runs of cables, with the exception of those for intrinsically safe appratus, will be specially considered by the Society.
+Zone 1 8 Areas on open deck, or semi-enclosed spaces on open deck, within 3m of any cargo tank outlet (tank hatches, sight ports, tank cleaning openings, ullage openings, sounding pipes etc.), cargo manifold valves, cargo valves, cargo pipe flanges, cargo pump room and other enclosed hazardous space entrance(s) and ventilation outlets, and cargo tank ventilation outlets and cargo tank openings for pressure release provided to permit the flow of small volumes of gas or vapour mixtures caused by thermal variation. a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); c) simple electrical apparatus and components (e.g. thermocoples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess collimits stated in the relevant standards; d) certified flameproof Ex(d); e) certified pressurised Ex(p); f) certified increased safety Ex(e); g) certified encapsulated Ex(m); h) certified sand filled Ex(q); i) electrical cables passing through the spaces.
 Expansion bends are not to be fitted in these spaces.
 Zone 1 9 Areas on open deck, or semi-enclosed spaces on open deck, above and in the vicinity of any cargo gas outlet intended for the passage of large volumes of gas or vapour mixture during cargo loading and ballasting or during discharging, within a vertical cylinder of unlimited height and 6m radius centred upon the centre of the outlet, and within a hemisphere of 6m radius below the outlet.
 As allowed for spaces under item 8.
 Zone 1 10 Areas on open deck, or semi-enclosed spaces on open deck, within 1,5m of cargo pump room entrances, cargo pump room ventilation inlets, openings into cofferdams or other Zone 1 spaces.
 As allowed for spaces under item 8.